Curricular Practical Training

 Application Process

-All CPT requests must be submitted in the ISSS Portal.
+All CPT requests must be submitted in the Control Center Tab of the ISSS Portal.
 Before submitting the request, read the information below.

-There are two routes for students to apply for CPT.
-If you are unsure of which route is appropriate for your program, please contact ISSS.
+There are two routes for students to apply for CPT, depending on your academic department.
+If you are unsure of which route is appropriate for your program, please contact your academic advisor.

 • Directly Through Department

-1. Student meets with academic advisor to discuss opportunities for training.
+1. Student consults with academic advisor to discuss opportunities for training related to the major.

-3. Student provides advisor with the CPT academic advisor form to complete, advisor returns the completed form to student.
+3. Student provides academic advisor with the CPT academic advisor form to complete, academic advisor returns the completed form to student.

-4. Student enrolls in experiential learning course if required.
+4. Student enrolls in internship/experiential learning course if required

 5. Student submits CPT Request in the ISSS Portal.

-Note: If experiential learning course registration is required, do not submit the CPT request until the course is officially registered and appears on your course schedule for the term.
+Note: If internship/experiential learning course registration is required, do not submit the CPT request until the course appears on your course schedule for the term.

-7. Student receives I-20 from ISSS and can begin training on the start date of CPT.
+8. Student can begin training on the start date of CPT as listed on page 2 of the I-20.

 • Through Pioneer Careers Online (PCO)

-1. Student meets with academic advisor to discuss opportunities for training.
+1. Student meets with academic advisor to discuss opportunities for training related to your major.

-3. Student submits training opportunity in Pioneer Careers Online (PCO) to be approved by academic advisor and enrolled in the experiential learning course.
+3. Student submits training opportunity in Pioneer Careers Online (PCO) to be approved by academic advisor and enrolled in the internship/experiential learning course.

 4. After receiving email from PCO with PDF file attached confirming course registration, student submits CPT Request in the ISSS Portal.

-6. Student receives I-20 from ISSS and can begin training on the start date of CPT.
+7. Student can begin training on the start date of CPT as listed on page 2 of the I-20.

 Duration of Authorization

-CPT may only be authorized prior to the completion of your academic program.
-CPT authorizations are given for one term at a time unless required by academic program or for thesis/dissertation.
-Multiple authorizations may be given without limit throughout your program.
+CPT authorizations are given for one academic term at a time unless required for the degree or for thesis/dissertation.
+Multiple authorizations may be given throughout your program.

-NOTE that CPT authorization based on experiential learning course registration will not cover the entire winter break.
-Per DU Registrar policy, experiential learning cannot begin more than 2 weeks prior to the academic term start date and must stop no more than 2 weeks after classes end.
-For example, Fall 2023 experiential learning must end by December 1st and Winter 2024 experiential learning cannot begin before December 26, 2023.
+NOTE that CPT authorization based on internship/experiential learning course registration will not cover the entire winter break.
+Per DU Registrar policy, internship/experiential learning cannot begin more than 2 weeks prior to the academic term start date and must stop no more than 2 weeks after classes end.
+For example, Fall quarter 2025 internship/experiential learning must end by November 29th and Winter quarter 2026 internship/experiential learning cannot begin before December 22nd.

 Hours Per Week

 Your CPT authorization on Form I-20 will indicate whether you are eligible for part-time or full-time training.
+Part-time is 20 hours a week or less.
+Full-time is over 20 hours a week.
 If you have been authorized for part-time training, you may not work more than 20 hours per week.
 You should speak to your supervisor about the number of hours you will be expected to work each week to ensure you do not exceed the maximum limit.

 Full-Time CPT and Impact on OPT Eligibility